Keyslam/Lists/README.md

 mySet:add("c")
 mySet:add( {"hello"} )

+-- Duplicate objects:
+mySet:add("a") -- This does nothing; "a" is already in the set.

 -- Iteration
 for i = 1, mySet.size do -- 'set.size' holds the length of the set